Shivelight/RIDIPAPER4/xposed/README.md

 See also [/data/layout_string.psv](/data/layout_string.psv) and [/data/smali_string.psv](/data/smali_string.psv)

-## FileBrowserHook
+## FileManagementHook

-Hook file browser to add ebooks from any directory instead of being restricted to  `/Documents` directory.
+- Hooks the file browser to allow loading ebooks from any directory on the external storage.
+Instead of being restricted to `Documents` directory.
+- Store application files and metadata in external files directory (`Android/data/com.ridi.paper/files`) instead of internal files directory.

+See [FileManagementHook.java](app/src/main/java/id/shivelight/xridipaper4/hooks/FileManagementHook.java) for more comments.

 ## DictionaryHook